Important Dates for Summer Aid

-- New this summer, you may be eligible to receive a Pell Grant for Summer 2018 even if you received a full grant for fall and spring.
+- You may be eligible to receive a Pell Grant for Summer 2023 even if you received a full grant for fall and spring.
 Year-round Pell Grant allows eligible students to receive a third disbursement of funds for the summer term.
 If you need more money to attend classes this summer, this is a great option for you.

 - If you are enrolled at least half-time during the summer term (a minimum of 6 hours) and are eligible for Pell Grant funds, you may qualify to receive a summer Pell award.
 Remember that any Pell Grant award you receive counts against your lifetime Pell limit of 600%, or the equivalent of 12 full-time semesters.

-- If you are enrolled less than half-time during the summer term (5 hours or less) and you did not use all of your Pell Grant eligibility during the current academic year (Fall 2017-Spring 2018), you may qualify to receive a summer Pell award.
+- If you are enrolled less than half-time during the summer term (5 hours or less) and you did not use all of your Pell Grant eligibility during the current academic year (Fall 2022-Spring 2023), you may qualify to receive a summer Pell award.

-- Your Federal Pell Grant funds will not be paid until you begin attending classes in the minimum number of hours that are required.
+- Your Federal Pell Grant funds will not pay until you begin attending classes in the minimum number of required hours.